2 arrested after 2 killed, tribal officer shot in Washington - KTVZ

 2 arrested after 2 killed, tribal officer shot in Washington

-The Colville Tribal Police Department said it responded to a report of a shooting on Thursday in Keller, west of Spokane.
+The Colville Tribal Police Department said it responded to a report of a shooting on Thursday in Keller, a small community about 275 miles (450 kilometers) east of Seattle.
 Officers found two people dead, and an officer who came across a vehicle described as having left the scene was shot in the arm.
 He was doing well after being transported for medical care, the department said in a news release.

 Authorities urged residents to remain indoors during the search.